@chronark

 Crop, transparency cleanup, and background control matter because the final result has to read inside a tiny square in chat.

-The export guidance stays grounded in Discord, Slack, and Twitch constraints so you can leave with a usable file instead of a rough draft.
+The download help stays grounded in Discord, Slack, and Twitch constraints so you can leave with a usable file instead of a rough draft.

 Photos need more cleanup than already-transparent art, but they convert well when one face, object, or pet clearly dominates the frame.